 6. Stick to Your Domain

 Much like the previous item, here we see an important separation between spheres.
 On a personal Facebook page the photographer might want to project a worldly image.
 It’s easy to assume this is a good match for one’s professional persona as well.

 But in fact, it’s the exact opposite.
 When a photographer creates his professional page he should focus on a specific geographical area.
+It’s a great option to buy facebook accounts in the required region.
 Basically, the images need to showcase areas he’s able to easily work within.
 Geography is vitally important when considering how to create a Facebook page for photography.

 An easy way to accomplish this effect is to include a prominent shot of local landmarks.
 This isn’t just a good way to showcase one’s range of service either.
 It also helps establish emotional resonance in locals.